fpirri/covid19/README.italiano.md

 ----

-# DETTAGLI: perche' guardare i decessi?
+# DETTAGLI: perche' guardare ai decessi?

 * Turn list into organic display
 * Translation still to be done